Canada's Trudeau apologizes for dressing up in brown face, election chances could suffer

 Trudeau, questioned by reporters, also admitted he had dressed up in make-up when at high school and performed “Day O”, a traditional Jamaican song about people loading bananas onto boats.

-Trudeau is locked in a tight battle with Conservative leader Andrew Scheer ahead of the Oct.
+Trudeau is locked in a neck-and-neck battle with Conservative leader Andrew Scheer ahead of the Oct.
 21 federal election.

 Scheer said he was “extremely shocked and disappointed” by the photo.